MahmoodSeoud/handWritten-Digit-Recognition/README.md

 ```BASH
 pip install -r requirements.txt
 ```

-## Additional Information
-To further customize the appearance of the interface, the CSS styles have been modified.
-The changes include a dark background color and customized button styles.

 ## Future Improvements
 This project can be extended and improved in several ways, including: